exelix11/mono-nx/README.md

 First you will need to build icu, mono and the framework libraries.
 This is needed only once unless you want to try modifying mono.

 1) Ensure the DEVKITPRO env var is set
-2) Run `source env.sh` to define a few of the environment variables needed
+2) Run `source env.sh` to define a few of the environment variables needed.
+This is done automatically in the docker image
 3) Build libicu with `cd icu && ./build_icu.sh`
 4) Clone my fork of the dotnet/runtime repo `git clone -b libnx https://github.com/exelix11/dotnet_runtime.git`
 4) Build mono with `./build_mono.sh`
     - Fix all the inevitable depenency errors that appear and try again until it works
     - You can clean the state of the dotnet build system using `cd dotnet_runtime && ./buld.sh --clean`

-If you want to modify mono or the runtime you'll want to see what `build_mono.sh` does and only build the subsets you're trying to modify.
+If you want to modify mono or the runtime you should check out the build steps in `build_mono.sh` and only build the subsets you're trying to modify.

 Now, depending on what you want to do you can:

+- Build the C# assemblies for the interpreter in `managed` with `./managed_build.sh`
 - Build the interpreter in `native/interpreter` with `make`
-- Build the C# assemblies for the interpreter in `managed` with `./managed_build.sh`
 - Build the AOT example in `native/aot` with `./build_aot.sh` and then `make`

 Finally prepare the sd card release `copy_sd_files.sh`